Azure/missionlz/docs/deployment-guide-bicep.md

 By default [Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/security-center-introduction) offers a free set of monitoring capabilities that are enabled via an Azure policy when your first set up a subscription and view Azure Security Center portal blade.

-Azure Security Center offers a standard/defender sku which enables a greater depth of awareness including more reccomendations and threat analytics.
+Azure Security Center offers a standard/defender sku which enables a greater depth of awareness including more recomendations and threat analytics.
 You can enable this higher depth level of security in MLZ by setting the parameter `deployASC` during deployment.
 In addition you can include the `emailSecurityContact` parameter to set a contact email for alerts.

 #### Azure Sentinel